FACTBOX-Tanks for Ukraine: who is lining up to send them? | Politics

 Germany has approved sending tanks to Ukraine, after Britain said it would send Challenger 2 tanks and Poland pushed for Berlin's approval to send German-built Leopard 2 tanks.

 Ukraine has until recently faced resistance to its requests for main battle tanks to fight against invading Russian forces.
+Germany, which has been in talks with the United States and other allies, said the overall aim would be to supply Ukraine with two battalions of Leopard 2s.

+A battalion typically comprises three or four companies, each with around 14 tanks, so that could mean sending a total of about 80 to 110 of the German-built tanks.
 GERMANY

 Germany said it would supply Leopard 2 battle tanks, a German-built vehicle with a 120 mm smooth bore gun that is one of the most widely used in the West.
-It said the aim was to quickly establish two battalions of Leopard 2 tanks for Ukraine, and Berlin would provide 14 from stocks as a first step.
+It said it would send an initial company of 14 tanks.
 THE UNITED STATES:

 U.S. officials say Washington is poised to send dozens of its M1 Abrams battle tank, reversing its previous position.
 The tank has a 120 mm smooth bore gun.
 BRITAIN